inkolore/AverageOfNPeople/README.md

 where $|\omega|$ is the sum of the weights.

 This type of function satisfies the main property of an average, being that it is between the minimum and the maximum of the $x_i$ points.
+The proof is very simple because the f-mean essentially behaves like a regular arithmetic mean for all the operations required.